lumahealthhq/backend-interview/README.md

 # Introduction
-This is my submission to the [Luma Health backend interview assigment](https://github.com/lumahealthhq/backend-interview), it is:
+This is my submission to this interview assignment, it has two deliverables:
-- a simple library you can import and use to create a list of top priority patients for a given hospital call;
+- a simple library you can install with `npm i inacio-luma-patient-recommender` and use to create a list of top priority patients for a given hospital call;
 - a RESTful API that given a hospital coordinates (latitude, longitude) it returns a waitlist of patient most likely to pick a call from the hospital.

-# Requirements
-- **Node.js**: Version 20.9 or higher;
-- **npm**: Version 10.0 or higher.
+I have **deployed in AWS**, and you can _access it here_: [http://luma.inacio.codes/docs](http://luma.inacio.codes/docs).

 # Quickstart
 There's three ways to play with this submission: